 The Kaiweets KGM01 – A new entry level offering!

-When a lovely lady called Jane from Kaiweets contacted me to ask if I’d be up for writing a review and field testing their new KGM01 metal detector for them , I jumped at the chance!
+When a lovely lady called Jane from Kaiweets contacted me to ask if I’d be up for writing a review and field testing their new KGM01 metal detector for them , I jumped at the chance of course!

 I started metal detecting more than 20 years ago and have now finally retired my trusty Minelab Equinox 800 for a Minelab Manticore.